Blue and White 72x36 Landscape Voter Education Banner

 What is the Minimum Wage I Must Be Paid?

-You must be paid at least $12.50 an hour for any work you do up to 40 hours a week.
-This rate is going to increase each year until it reaches $15.00; the annual increases are published on or before October 1.
+You must be paid at least $15 an hour for any work you do up to 40 hours a week.
+This wage will rise to $15.50 in 2025.
 Generally, even if you get paid on a piece-rate basis, your pay must average at least the minimum wage for all hours worked in a given week.
-There are a few exceptions to this requirement: part-time babysitters, camp counselors, and food service workers.
+There are a few exceptions to this requirement: part-time babysitters, camp counselors, and tipped workers.
+NYSDOL has a handy online tool that you can use to find out what minimum cash wage you should be earning.
+It is at https://ux.labor.ny.gov/minimum-wage-lookup/

 What is Overtime, and How Much Must I Be Paid?